GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I don't comment on the code itself because I feel that properly written code is very much self-documented.
+No code is faster than no code.

-~ Gary Kildall
+~ Kevlin Henney
 <pre>

 </pre>